Matheart/experiment_guide/README.md

 `git stash`: temporarily save changes in your working directory and index (staged changes) that are not yet ready to be committed.
 Push to private repository `git remote set-url origin https://Matheart:<api_key>@github.com/Matheart/<project>.git`

+## Fork some remote repository, and clone the fork locally, want to update the local repository with the new commits in remote repository
+### inside your local clone
+git remote add upstream https://github.com/original/repo.git   # only once git fetch upstream

+### update your main branch
+git checkout main
+git merge upstream/main          # or: git rebase upstream/main
+# then update your fork on GitHub if desired
+git push origin main

 # Run Jupyter notebook inside server
 ```sh